captaincanine/marran.com/blog/_posts/2013-01-06-my-new-years-resolutions.md

 <img src="/images/content/new-jan-brady.jpg" width="100%" />

 For some reason, I am very excited about next year.
 This next year feels like it will really be mine to explore and enjoy.
 This is the first time that I haven't felt some giant external pressure.
 I don't know if that's because life changed or I changed.

+I've done this enough to know that some resolutions stick, some only last a few months, and some never happen.
+But that doesn't mean I shouldn't try to live more intentionally.

 Spirituality
 ---